Skip advert

 Advertisement - Article continues below

-You’ll need to upgrade to Techno trim for the Google-based infotainment system – which seems like a worthwhile move – as well as wireless smartphone charging, front parking sensors and cruise control with lane centering.
+You’ll need to upgrade to Techno trim for the larger 12-inch infotainment screen, as well as wireless smartphone charging, front parking sensors and cruise control with lane centering.
 In this guise, the Megane E-Tech is still slightly cheaper than a mid-range Kia Niro EV.
 Techno also comes with larger 20-inch alloy wheels, which look stylish, but could be a concern if you live in an area with lots of poor roads and potholes.

 Finally, there’s the Iconic range-topper which includes a model-specific set of alloy wheels, F1-inspired gold exterior trim, a digital rear-view mirror and a nine-speaker Harman Kardon stereo system.
 This trim also includes adaptive high beam, which individually blocks out other drivers at night when the high beams are on, to avoid dazzling them.
 A surround-view parking display should also make tight spaces easier to negotiate, while a standard-fit heat pump should help the Megane get closer to reaching its target range figure in the colder months.